lcroberts/lazylangs.nvim/README.md

 configurations.
 You can also add custom languages or different configurations for the same language if you wish.

+For more information on any of the available languages see [LANGUAGES.md](https://github.com/lcroberts/LazyLanguages.nvim/blob/main/docs/LANGUAGES.md).

 ## Compiled Languages

 | Language Name | LSP | DAP Support | Language Aliases|